Together, we’ll dive into insights, guidance, and practices on:

 Foundry was named one of the “1000 Companies to Inspire Britain” in 2019 by the London Stock Exchange.
 However, like many other companies, Foundry was challenged with high levels of attrition.
 At the same time, Foundry also understood that the key to attracting and retaining top talent is to understand their people.
 This led them to take action and develop a people-first culture that led to positive outcomes across the entire team.

-During this session, Jessica Barlow, Chief People Officer at Foundry, will share the steps she and her team took to create a safe space for feedback, and how they achieved 11% higher employee engagement in just one year by effectively taking action on their survey results.
+During this session, Jessica Barlow, Chief People Officer at Foundry, shares the steps she and her team took to create a safe space for feedback, and how they achieved 11% higher employee engagement in just one year by effectively taking action on their survey results.

 Foundry creates pioneering software for creative industries across Digital Design, Media and Entertainment.
 Foundry has over 300 employees and in 2019, the London Stock Exchange named Foundry one of the “1000 Companies to Inspire Britain.”